Walking Holidays in Madeira

 The Madeira Flower Festival is another fantastic celebration.
 Held each year two weeks after Easter, this botanical event sees floats parade throughout the streets of Funchal laden with a plethora of flowers.
 There’s plenty more going on during the festival, too, including walls built from thousands of fresh flowers, traditional folklore performances, classical music concerts and handmade flower carpets displayed in the streets.

-How to Get to Madeira and Away
+How to Get to Madeira

 Getting to Madeira is easy from almost anywhere in the world.
 TAP Portugal flies several times daily between Lisbon and the Aeroporto de Madeira in Funchal’s neighbouring city, Santa Cruz.
 From the airport, you can travel directly to Funchal by bus or taxi to reach the start of you walking holiday.
 You can also fly between Aeroporto de Madeira and London Gatwick directly with many low-cost carriers.